palmoff/FM_dylib_checker/README.md

 In addition, many have used runtime in the past to generate custom FileMaker-based applications.

-How do you determine if you have vulnerable versions on your Mac ?
+How do you determine if you have dylib vulnerable versions on your Mac ?

 Answering this question is not so easy, as the vulnerability kept appearing and disappearing from version to version.